Interview with Sheela Patel

-Sheela Patel is the founder Director of the Society for Promotion of Area Resource Centres (SPARC), an NGO set up in 1984 to explore real alliances and partnership with community organizations of the urban poor in their efforts to seek their right to the city through the access secure housing and basic amenities.
-The initial work of SPARC with pavement dwellers threatened with evictions let to its facilitating the creation of Mahila Milan a network of women's collective and their work together brought in National Slum Dwellers' federation (NSDF) a predominantly male organization to enter into this alliance.
-Together the alliance presence in in 70 cities in 9 different states of India.
+Patel is the founding director of the Society for Promotion of Area Resource Centres (SPARC), an NGO set up in 1984 in India to explore alliances and partnerships with community organizations of the urban poor in their efforts to seek their right to the city through secure housing and basic amenities.
+The initial work of SPARC, with pavement dwellers threatened with eviction, let to its facilitating the creation of Mahila Milan, a network of women's collectives.
+They later aligned with the National Slum Dwellers' Federation (NSDF), a predominantly male organization in India.
+Together the alliance is now present in in 70 cities in nine different states.

 Since 1999, when the alliance created a non-profit company, she has also been the secretary and chief executive of SPARC Samudaya Nirman Sahayak (SSNS), set up to assist slum communities in building homes and sanitation for themselves.